 Many Pokémon and NPC names are portmanteaus or puns, and the translators took time to create a portmanteau or pun when translating from one language to another.

-Renaming the Evil type to Dark type may count this, especially considering the black colour of nearly all the Dark Pokemon.
+Renaming the Evil type to Dark type may count as this, especially considering the black colour of nearly all the Dark Pokémon.

 Team Rocket is based off of the Yakuza in the Japanese version.
 In the other versions, they are based off of the more locally recognizable Italian Mafia stereotype, even down to the boss being named "Giovanni".

 The Champion Ribbon is known as Hoenn Champ Ribbon in Japanese games.
 Except it's awarded for either Hall of Fame existing then.
-Fixed with description in Gen IV as it states "in another region".
-Sinnoh doesn't have that problem as Johto has separate ribbon for True Final Boss.
+Fixed with the description in Gen IV as it states "in another region".
+Sinnoh doesn't have that problem, as Johto has a separate ribbon for the True Final Boss.